SkylineDriftin/example_code/README.md

 **File:** `OD_Code_Clean.ipynb`
 **Language:** Python (Jupyter Notebook)
 **Context:** Research conducted at the Summer Science Program (SSP) utilizing university telescope observations.
-* Implements the **Method of Gauss** to determine the orbital elements of observed asteroids.
+* Implements the Method of Gauss to determine the orbital elements of observed asteroids.
-* Extracts and processes position and velocity vectors from JPL ephemeris data.
+* Extracts and processes position and velocity vectors from data extracted from data collected by me and my partners at the Colorado University of Boulder's Sommers-Bausch Observatory
 * Calculates fundamental orbital elements including semi-major axis, eccentricity, inclination, and longitude of ascending node.

 ### 3. Rigid Body Rocket Simulation